Microsoft will shut down Mixer on July 22, transition users to Facebook Gaming

 “But it was also clear as we were watching our growth that we weren’t achieving the goals that we needed to achieve in order to deliver on that community and opportunity that our creators and streamers needed,” Spencer said.
 “So earlier this year, I had to make decisions about where to focus our resources.
 And we decided that we weren’t going to continue on the path that we were on with Mixer, but rather look for a partner that could help us deliver on our long-term vision for gaming, and a partner who shared that vision opportunity, and allowed us to continue to invest in the areas that were important to us and redirect our teams and our resources.”

+Facebook Gaming said it has a reach of more than 700 million people, which is the number of people who play a game, watch a gaming video, or interact in a gaming group on Facebook in a month.
 Microsoft hasn’t said how many viewers Mixer had since August 2019, when the number was about 30 million.
 Spencer declined to give a number or why Microsoft decided the business wasn’t a priority anymore.

-Measurement firm Sensor Tower said that so far this year, Mixer has been down about 3.4 million times on mobile by first-time users across the App Store and Google Play globally.
+Measurement firm Sensor Tower said that so far this year, Mixer has been downloaded about 3.4 million times on mobile by first-time users across the App Store and Google Play globally.
 This figure represents a 23% decrease from the same period of time in 2019, which saw 4.4 million downloads.
 Sensor Tower estimates that Mixer has accrued about 21 million lifetime downloads on the App Store and Google Play.
 That isn’t counting Xbox or PC downloads.

 By contrast, Twitch’s mobile app has more than 188 million installs, Sensor Tower said.
 The Twitch mobile app has been installed about 37.4 million times so far this year across the App Store and Google Play globally.
 That’s an increase of 115% from 17.4 million during the same period in 2019.

-At the same time, he said that the vision for Project xCloud is strategically important and that it would benefit from access to Facebook Gaming.
-Spencer said the company would reveal its launch date for xCloud later, most likely during the summer.
+Spencer said that the vision for Project xCloud is strategically important and that it would benefit from access to Facebook Gaming.
+He said the company would reveal its launch date for xCloud later, most likely during the summer.

 The details on the Xbox scenarios for Project xCloud will come later.
 Microsoft did not have any comment on how much money it might have lost on Mixer or whether employees would be laid off as a result of the change.